stilldavid/userland-book/programmerthink/index.md

 - What if, halfway through the project, I realize my selection criteria were all wrong and have to backtrack?
 - What if I discover corrections that also need to be made in the source documents?
 - What if I want to access metadata, like the original location of a file?
 - What if I want to quickly re-order the poems according to some new criteria?
 - Why am I storing the same text in two different places?

-A unifying theme of these questions is that they could all be answered by invoking a little more abstraction.
+A unifying theme of these questions is that they could all be answered by involving a little more abstraction.

 -> * <-

-Some kinds of abstraction are so common in the physical world that we often forget they're part of a sophisticated technology.
+Some kinds of abstraction are so common in the physical world that we can forget they're part of a sophisticated technology.
 For example, a good deal of bicycle maintenance can be accomplished with a cheap multi-tool containing a few different sizes of hex wrench and a couple of screwdrivers.